 In 1984, when Michael Jordon signed a deal with Nike for $500,000 a year, people were astonished.
 These days, product promotions are an integral part of the NBA and can be worth millions of dollars.
 After all, endorsements benefit everyone involved.
 The marketer gets an excellent advertising opportunity; the team and players get more money.
 Plus, both parties profit from the increased publicity.

-On the most basic level, an endorsement deal is when a NBA player can signs a contract with a company for a specified duration of time.
+On the most basic level, an endorsement deal is when an NBA player can sign a contract with a company for a specified duration of time.
 During that time, you will represent the company’s brand or product in exchange for money.
 The specific terms of the agreement vary from deal to deal.

 Some endorsements only require you to wear certain gear while playing on the court (Nike sneakers, Adidas sweatband, Champion socks, etc).
 Other deals will have you appear in print and/or video ads using the product and perhaps saying some sort of catchy tagline.
 Especially demanding endorsement deals may even require you to be physically present during a product launch or company event.
 Typically, the more the endorsement deal demands of you, the more money you will be paid.